-Resonant Systems and Extended Principles of Electrodynamics
+Resonant Systems Within the Broader Framework of Classical Electrodynamics

-Why “Unusual” Effects More Often Reveal the Limits of Models—not the Limits of Physics
+Why “Unusual” Effects More Often Reveal the Limits of Models — not the Limits of Physics

 Physics has a surprisingly consistent pattern: whenever an experiment starts to “behave strangely,” it usually turns out not that nature has broken its own laws, but that we have been relying on a convenient approximation for too long.
-Classical mechanics did not vanish with the rise of quantum theory; Maxwell’s electrodynamics did not stop working once plasma physics matured; and thermodynamics was not “defeated” by open systems—it was understood more broadly than the short formulas most people remember.
+Classical mechanics did not vanish with the rise of quantum theory; Maxwell’s electrodynamics did not stop working once plasma physics matured; and thermodynamics was not “defeated” by open systems — it was understood more broadly than the short formulas most people remember.

 Modern resonant, pulsed, and high-voltage systems repeatedly land in this perceptual trap.
 If your mental model is “source → radiation → decay with distance,” then near-field localization, stable operation in complex media, or reproducible regimes where intuition expects chaos can look suspicious.
 But once you move from simplified intuition to full electrodynamic analysis, these behaviors stop being paradoxes and become natural consequences of established physical principles.